IanStarnes/Barbara-And-Ian/Postlabs/Reactors Lab Report.md

 Volume of red Dye = 1000 microliters
 Diluted with 22 mL of water

+there are three trials of plug flow

-Final measured concentration = 0 mg/L (assumed there is no dye)
+Final measured concentration = 0 mg/L (ran until there is no dye)